Lulliter/cv_typst/_extensions/kazuyanagimoto/awesomecv/ZZZ_typst-template.typ

   ]
 }

-/// Right section for the justified headers
+/// Right section for the justified headers (LOCATION)
 /// - body (content): The body of the right header
 #let secondary-right-header(body) = {
   set text(